 PPWB Strategic Plan

-The Strategic Plan for the Prairie Provinces Water Board (PPWB) was revised in October 2012.
-The Plan is summarized below.
+The Strategic Plan for the Prairie Provinces Water Board (PPWB) was approved in February 2017 and revised in November 2020.
+The Strategic Plan is summarized below.

-The Agreement established the Prairie Provinces Water Board (PPWB) to administer the Agreement.
-The Board, which works by consensus, has over the years established a culture of information sharing and cooperativeness.
-While the Agreement provides a core foundation for the sharing and protection of interprovincial waters, the Board understands the need to ensure the Agreement is current.
+While the MAA provides a core foundation for the sharing and protection of transboundary waters, the Board understands the need to ensure the Agreement is current.
 Consequently, over the years the Board has recommended amendments to the Agreement and revised its work program to respond to new challenges.
-This is exemplified by the addition in 1992 of both the Agreement on Water Quality (Schedule E) to the Master Agreement and the inclusion of a groundwater mandate.
+This is exemplified by the addition in 1992 of the Agreement on Water Quality (Schedule E) to the Master Agreement and the inclusion of a groundwater mandate.
+The Board has created a Charter, Strategic Plan and five-year Operational Plan to ensure that the PPWB effectively administers the core principles and deliverables of the MAA that reflect current priorities of governments.

 - Authorities over water are shared amongst governments;